Dmytro-Kravchenko/todo-app/README.md

 5. Open your web browser and visit `http://localhost:3000` to access the Todo App.

 Note: Make sure you have Node.js and npm installed on your machine before running the above commands.

-Enjoy using the Todo App and stay organized with your tasks!